Genga, California

 Genga, alternative spelling Gengaa and Kengaa, was a Tongva and Acjachemen village located on Newport Mesa overlooking the Santa Ana River in the Newport Beach and Costa Mesa, California area which included an open site now referred to as Banning Ranch.
 Archaeological evidence dates the village at over 9,000 years old.
 Villagers were recorded as Gebit in Spanish Mission records.
 The village may have been occupied as late as 1829 or 1830.

-There was a failed attempt to preserve a 9,000-year-old nearby village site in 2001 as well as a burial site of Genga in the 2010s, where commercial development was valued over preservation.
+An attempt in 2001 to preserve a nearby 9,000 year old village site from commercial development failed.
+A similar attempt to save a burial site of Genga in the 2010s also failed.
 This has initiated concerns over preservation in the area.
 A large part of the contemporary site of Genga situated in Banning Ranch may be transformed into a public open space as of 2022.
 The Tongva and Acjachemen support having a voice in the process.

 History

 Indigenous

 Genga was in close proximity and had influence over Newport Bay, as reflected in the bay's original name given by the Spanish Bolsa de Gengar.
-The village's influence may have extended up to the northern San Jaoquin Hills.
-One estimate placed the village population at around 100-150 at the time of contact.
+The village's influence may have extended up to the northern San Joaquin Hills.
+One estimate placed the village population at around 100–150 at the time of contact.
 The village was multiethnic and multilingual, being shared by the Tongva and Acjachemen.

 Archaeological evidence dates the village to be at least 9,000 years old.
 As a coastal village, the usage of te'aats may have been important to the village's people.
-It is also likely that, similar to the nearby village of Lupukngna, that villagers primarily subsisted on acorns, seeds, berries, small game, fish and shellfish.
+It is also likely that, similar to the nearby village of Lupukngna, villagers primarily subsisted on acorns, seeds, berries, small game, fish and shellfish.
 Shell mounds were a part of village life.
 Cog stones have been found in the village area as well.

 Spanish mission period

 After the arrival of the Spanish colonizers, villagers were baptized at San Gabriel and San Juan Capistrano missions and had marriage ties with villagers from Hutuknga, Puvunga, and settlements around San Juan Capistrano.
-The Diego Sepúlveda Adobe was built overlooking Lupukngna and Genga from between 1817-1823 as an outpost "to watch over cattle and Indians."
+The Diego Sepúlveda Adobe was built overlooking Lupukngna and Genga from between 1817 and 1823 as an outpost "to watch over cattle and Indians."
 In 1827, missionaries considered whether to move their entire operation to the location.

 Like many surrounding Tongva and Acjachemen villages, the village declined with the growth of the missions, where Indigenous labor was exploited to construct mission facilities and tend to the mission's grounds.
 By the early nineteenth century, the village was being depleted and may have been occupied until 1829 or 1830.
 Yet, the place name carried forward in the nineteenth century, with the bay being labeled the bolsa de gengara, an alternative spelling of the village, on an 1853 map.